-There are varieties of ways to dye natural hair but when it comes to keeping your curl pattern healthy then it is important to go slow and steady with your choice of dye, most traditional hair dye you get at salons, temporary color spray or from a box at home contain potentially toxic and hair damaging chemicals like ammonia or parabens and the best way to avoid these chemicals is using natural hair dyes which uses ingredients you can easily find in your home.
+There are varieties of ways to dye natural hair, but when it comes to keeping your curl pattern healthy then, it is essential to go slow and steady with your choice of dye; most traditional hair dye you get at salons, temporary color spray, or from a box at home contain potentially toxic and hair damaging chemicals like ammonia or parabens, and the best way to avoid these chemicals is using natural hair dyes which uses ingredients you can easily find in your home.

-Natural hair is great with colors but it is important to take precautions when it comes to using hair dyes if your color is done the right way and with the right dye ingredients, your curls should remain the same.
+Natural hair is great with colors, but it is essential to take precautions when it comes to using hair dyes if your color is done the right way and with the right dye ingredients, your curls should remain the same.

 If you are looking for alternative ways to color your natural hair in the comfort of your home, this post is for you.
-One way to avoid the use of chemicals in your hair is through natural hair dye, some of which are listed below.
+One way to avoid using chemicals in your hair is through natural hair dye, some of which are listed below.